Evaluating Perspectival Biases in Cross-Modal Retrieval: Methodology

-Leveraging the collected cultural images, we introduce a novel evaluation paradigm that employs a forced-choice task.
-This setup is designed to disambiguate between the model's reliance on semantic understanding (the concept) and its preference for cultural association.
-As illustrated in Figure~\ref{fig:3query}, for a given query (e.g., "food" in Thai), the model is presented with a triplet of image candidates: (i) Semantically Relevant: same concept, different culture (e.g., Nigerian food); (ii) Culturally Relevant: different concept, same culture (e.g., Thai traditional dance); and (iii) Non-Relevant: different concept and culture (e.g., Japanese gas station).
+To evaluate implicit association bias, we set up a forced-choice task designed to disambiguate between the model's reliance on semantic understanding (the concept) and its preference for cultural association.
+As illustrated in Figure~\ref{fig:3query}(a), for a given query (e.g., "train" in Thai), the model is presented with a triplet of image candidates representing three answer categories: (i) \textbf{Correct}: The model successfully identifies an image with a semantically relevant object (e.g., a train of any culture). (ii) \textbf{Language-biased}: The model prioritizes culture-language association over semantic relevance (e.g., a Thai dance). (iii) \textbf{Totally irrelevant}: The model retrieves an image \emph{without} any semantic or cultural relevance (e.g., the Eiffel Tower).

-The final dataset contains 11,724 entries distributed across 138 concepts.
-Further statistics and samples are provided in Appendix \ref{appendix:data_stat} and \ref{apd:data_sample} respectively.